sinaatalay/rendercv/README.md

 </div>

 RenderCV allows you to create a high-quality CV as a PDF from a YAML input file.
-It supports full Markdown syntax and gives you complete control over the $\LaTeX$ code.
+It supports Markdown syntax and gives you complete control over the $\LaTeX$ code.

 The primary motivation behind the RenderCV is to provide people with a concrete framework that allows